Does My Business Need A Separate Guest Wi-Fi Network?

 Why Is It Important For Businesses To Have A Separate Guest Wi-Fi Network?

-As we’ve mentioned, the main advantage of separate guest Wi-Fi networks is the added security provided by establishing a separate lane for guest traffic.
+As we’ve mentioned, the main advantage of separate guest Wi-Fi networks is the added security provided by establishing a separate lane for guest traffic to safely access the public part of your network.

-While your business network remains separate and protected behind a firewall, guests can still access the internet without being able to see devices and information stored on your business network.
+While your business network remains separate and protected behind a firewall, guests can still access the internet without being able to see devices and information stored on your main network.

 Does My Business Need A Separate Guest Wi-Fi Network?

-In short, providing guests with a separate network is the only way to provide customers with internet access and protect your network from unintentional or intentional damage
+In short, providing guests with a separate network is the only way to provide customers with internet access and secure your network from unintentional or intentional damage.

-If you are considering external IT support to help you establish a separate guest Wi-Fi network or to help with other technology-related issues, we encourage you to explore several providers to ensure that you get one that is the right fit for your organization.
+If you are considering turning to a managed IT service provider (MSP) to help you establish a separate guest Wi-Fi network, or you need help with other technology-related issues, we encourage you to explore several providers to ensure that you get one that is the right fit for your organization.

 Wondering if managed IT might be the solution you need to keep your network safe, available, and efficient?
 Click on the button below for a no-cost checklist you can use to: